 Because everything is built to order, we encourage our clients to choose from a wide variety of materials.
 We specialize in combining metal with wood, but also love using resins, plastics, laminates and felt, to name a few, as alternating textures and accents.
 Little known and sustainable wood species are of particular interest to us, but mainly we pick materials for their raw beauty.

-City Joinery was founded by a Harvard-trained former architect whose design influences range from Mackintosh and Guimard, to Nakashima and the Danish modernists.
+City Joinery was founded by a former architect whose design influences range from Mackintosh and Guimard, to Nakashima and the Danish modernists.
 Continuing this legacy of designer-craftspeople, we enjoy the challenge of balancing practicality and artistry.
 And as with forerunners such as Ruhlmann and William Morris, we take pride in cultivating relationships with our clients, in crafting the objects that will inhabit their homes or offices for generations.

 Over the years our client base has grown to include people who’ve become our friends.
-We just finished a newlyweds’ first dining room table, in Black Walnut, and delivered it to their new Manhattan loft.
+We just finished a newlyweds’ first dining room table, in Black Walnut.
 We expect their family will grow around that table (it has two leaves).
-Beyond the many cities and towns of the Northeast, we have made furniture for houses in Dallas, Moab, Sarasota, Las Vegas,(among others) and as far away as Tasmania, Kerry, the Cotswolds, and Bodrum.
+Beyond the many cities and towns of the Northeast, we have made furniture for houses in Dallas, Moab, Sarasota, Las Vegas,(among others) and as far away as Tasmania, Seoul, London, Kerry, and Bodrum.